How to prepare for a headshot? Some top tips

 Are you in the process of looking to update your profile and need a new headshot?
 Have you wandered “how do I prepare for a headshot”?
 I have collected some “top tips” on the subject which I hope will be helpful when trying to find out the answer.

-Tip one – research the photographer
+- Research the photographer

-Tip six – have a good night sleep
+6. Have a good night sleep

 Book a professional headshot today

 If you like to book a professional headshot you can call me on 07934788100 or email me at email@example.com